Islandora/islandora_solution_pack_disk_image/README.md

 Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Disk+Image+Solution+Pack).

+### Usage

+The batch provided by this module is virtually identical to [scan batch](https://github.com/Islandora/islandora_batch/blob/7.x/README.md#usage).
+The only difference is that the `content_models` parameter has no effect.

 ## Troubleshooting

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.